-You can’t put a price on a quality brush, but fortunately with our excellent value range of artist brushes, price isn’t a worry.
-Although any brush can be used with any type of paint, choosing a suitable brush for your medium will give best results.
+You can’t put a price on a quality brush, but fortunately, with Cowling and Wilcox’s excellent value range of artist brushes,

 For oils and acrylics, we recommend bristle artist brushes as they have the ability to carry large amounts of paint and work fantastically with a heavier body.
 Bristle artist brushes are more likely to be used in the beginning stages of a painting to distribute the paint and establish brush strokes.
 They’re incredibly durable and sturdy.